-The present desperation, crises, crimes, exploitation and feuds in Nigeria are results of an exploitative union imposed on disparate.
+The present desperation, crises, crimes, exploitation and feuds in Nigeria are results of an exploitative union imposed on disparate people without an agreement.
 The different communities had their faults and manageable challenges like people in other continents.
 But the postcolonial government structure, powers and institutions are purely exploitative creations of colonialism.
-No indigene of any of the forcefully merged communities was involved or consulted during the foundational amalgamation.
+The indigenes of the forcefully merged communities were not consulted during the foundational amalgamation.
 We were all born into colonialism, and all the “bad” politicians were groomed and positioned in a colonially-programmed system.

 Though we were all born into colonialism, colonialism was not born inside us, and must not pass down to our children.
 And as you keep making sincere effort to reorganize the imposed system, you are not responsible for it.
 You are being magnanimous, and the Spirit of humanity will always assist you.

 Chukwunwike Enekwechi, “Defining Africa: for development or for limitation?” in Restartnaija, 16th October, 2018. www.restartnaija.com/2018/10/16/defining-africa-development-or-limitation/ retrieved 8th August, 2019